WikipediaNERD/about-me/README.md

 Chill Chaos – I’m calm on the surface, crazy underneath.
 Don’t let the laid-back vibe fool you—I’ll shake things up when I feel like it.

+Touch my gear, and I’ll ruin your day,I don’t care.
+I’m obsessed with my stuff, and yeah, my attitude’s screwed up, but that’s your problem now.
+You can’t bring back what you took, and that’s why you shouldn’t have messed with it.
+No fixing this, no forgiveness.
+Deal with it.

 Social Rules – Wanna chat?
 Cool.
 Find me on PonyTown, slide into private, or come over.
 But don’t be a baby about it; I don’t have time for hesitation.